 - The Integrated Assessment Modeling Consortium is an organization of scientific research organizations including IIASA, EMF, JGCRI/PNNL, Electric Power Research Institute (EPRI), and the National Center for Atmospheric Research (NCAR).
 It facilitates and fosters the development of integrated assessment models.
-Recent work includes the Representative Concentration Pathways (RCP) database that provides greenhouse gas emission and other projections for the forthcoming Fifth Assessment Report of the IPCC (see box, page bottom: IIASA's Global Contributions) - Developing the Shared Socio-economic Pathways in collaboration with NCAR for the climate change research community to facilitate the integrated analysis of future climate impacts, vulnerabilities, adaptation, and mitigation.
+Recent work includes the Representative Concentration Pathways (RCP) database that provides greenhouse gas emission and other projections for the Fifth Assessment Report of the IPCC (see box, IIASA's Global Contribution). - Developed the Shared Socioeconomic Pathways in collaboration with NCAR for the climate change research community to facilitate the integrated analysis of future climate impacts, vulnerabilities, adaptation, and mitigation.